 Burroughs Mountain Trail

 The Burroughs Mountain Trail is a moderate to strenuous 6.8-mile hike that offers stunning views of Mount Rainier and the surrounding area.
-It is not recommended for younger children due to the length and difficulty of the trail.
+Due to its length and difficulty, it is not recommended for younger children.

 Pinnacle Peak Trail